pynetscript/reality/README.md

 ===============================================================================
 ```

-Then the script will:
+Then the script will run main() function:
 - Timestamp the date & time the script started in D/M/Y H:M:S format.
 - SSH to the first device in the <2nd_argument> (.json).
-  - Log the successful connection in cmdrunner.log
+  - Log the successful connection in runner.log
 - Send "log" command to log "begin timestamp" & "script used" locally on the device.
 - Run all the commands from the <3rd argument> (.txt) one by one.
   - Don't run empty line as command.
 - Send "log" command to log "end timestamp" & "script used" locally on the device.
 - Disconnect the SSH session.
-- Log the successful configuration in cmdrunner.log
+- Log the successful configuration in runner.log
 - Show progress bar

 Errors:
 - If there is an authentication error we will get an error message `23/04/2018 19:07:55 - Authentication error: r1.a-corp.com`
 - If there is a connectivity (TCP/22) error we will get an error message `23/04/2018 19:08:13 - TCP/22 connectivity error: 192.168.1.120`
-- Errors are logged in cmdrunner.log
+- Errors are logged in runner.log

 Finally the script will:
 - Repeat the process for all devices in <2nd_argument> (.json)